pytorch/kineto/tb_plugin/README.md

 An example of overall view:
 ![Alt text](https://github.com/pytorch/kineto/blob/master/tb_plugin/docs/images/overall_view.PNG)

+The GPU Summary pane shows GPU information and usage metrics of this run, include name, global memory, compute capability of this GPU.
+The 'GPU Utilization', 'Est. SM Efficiency' and 'Est. Achieved Occupancy' shows GPU usage efficiency of this run at different levels.
+The detailed information about these three metrics can be found at <??>.

 Step Time Breakdown: This shows the performance summary.
 We regard each iteration (usually a mini-batch) as a step.
 The time spent on each step is broken down into multiple categories as follows: